Tanz0rz/haxe-fmod/extension/functions.md

 ## system_getoutputhandle
 <!-- System::getOutputHandle -->
-Cannot be bound.
-It returns a raw operating system pointer, which has no meaning in Haxe.
+verdict: cannot It returns a raw operating system pointer, which has no meaning in Haxe.
 Output device selection goes through CoreSystem.getDriverCount, getDriverName, and setDriver.

 ## system_getsoftwarechannels
 <!-- System::getSoftwareChannels -->
+verdict: bound
 Covered by FmodSettings.
 The audible voice cap is set once at init through softwareChannels, and FmodRuntime.settings().softwareChannels reports the value the engine started with, 0 when FMOD's default of 64 was kept.
 ```haxe
 import haxefmod.runtime.FmodRuntime;